-A representative scanning electron micoroscopy (SEM) conducted at magnification 5000x in Figure 4 shows the microstructure of Aloe vera (L.) skin powder containing bubbles or spotted on the surface due to the use of Tween 80 as foaming agent.
+Scanning electron micoroscopy (SEM) conducted at magnification 5000x.
+As shown on Figure 4, microstructure of Aloe vera (L.) skin powder contained bubbles or spotted on the surface due to the use of tween 80 as foaming agent.
+Kudra and Ratti (2006) noted that the drying process combined with foaming agent will lead cavity on material surfaces, therefore water will accelerated move out than drying process without foaming agent.
+It suggested that